kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 )
 ```

-In order to use the CUE Template that we test in local directly apply to the kubevela,
+Our goal is to test template locally and use the same template in KubeVela.
-we need align the path in `gen` directory with the path provided by kubevela.
-Just copy
+So we need to refactor our local CUE module directories a bit to align with the import path provided by KubeVela,

+3. Refactor directories hierarchy.

-the `apps` and `core` from `gen/k8s.io/api` to `gen/k8s.io`(Note, To avoid import path loss, we should keep
+Copy the `apps` and `core` from `gen/k8s.io/api` to `gen/k8s.io`(Note, To avoid import path loss, we should keep
 the source directory `apps` and `core` in `gen/k8s.io/api`).

 The modified module directory should like:

 ```shell